Gig Economy, Empowerment or Exploitation?

 What most people don't know is that most gig workers are in a constant state of surveillance as they are required to download an app or software that monitors their activities continuously.
 As technology evolves, it changes the way we work by blurring the line between our private and work life.
 Although it helps ensure productivity and efficiency, workplace surveillance goes beyond its intended purpose as it learns more personal information and behavior that would be used in performance assessment and hiring decisions.
 Data is collected in every aspect of work so that anyone can be fired when certain trends in gathered data suggest that they are not "efficient and productive."

 When unrealistic efficiency and productivity targets are set, gig workers are forced to work beyond their capacity to the point that it starts affecting their personal health and well-being.
 Often done without consent, many gig workers often don't realize that they are monitored.
-Since there is no official employment agreement between gig workers and employers, the risk of losing their job also hinders them from challenging the surveillance practices.
-Companies may argue that gig workers gave them permission to collect and use the data when they begin working at the company.
+Since there is no official employment agreement between gig workers and employers, the risk of losing their jobs also hinders them from challenging the surveillance practices.
+Companies may argue that gig workers gave them permission to collect and use the data when they began working at the company.

 Working for yourself is something most people would want to do.
 Who doesn't want to be their own boss?
 But is it exploitation masquerading as freedom?
 Bank of England chief economist Andy Haldane even suggested that the country could be turning the clock back to its pre-industrial revolution days when self-employment was widespread and there were no trade unions.
 In fact, labor relations terms have evolved as well so that companies no longer lay off staff, they just "downsize" or "reorganize."
 Backend business processes are outsourced to cut costs and overheads.